13Bytes/eInkCalendar/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-Based on [this](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_(B)) waveshare instruction to get ready for the display:
+The prerequisites are based on [this](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_(B)) waveshare instruction to get your rapi ready for the display:

 * Enable the SPI interface on your raspi
   ```sh